dietercastel/SAE/README.md

 ### Why can't I use inline scripts and CSS when using CSP?
 Because there is no way trivial way the browser can tell inline scripts apart from malicious injections.
 CSP does in fact support hash/nonce values to allow them and still be able to verify these resources.
 But for new applications this is not advised that's why I choose not to support it in SAE.
 Inline scripting/styling is also considered bad practice and should therefore be avoided!

+#Acknowledgements
+Version 1.0 was developed as part of my master thesis at the [Computer Science Department](https://wms.cs.kuleuven.be/) of [KULeuven](http://www.kuleuven.be/kuleuven/).
+Promoters for this thesis were [Prof. dr. ir.
+F. Piessens](https://distrinet.cs.kuleuven.be/people/frank) and [Dr. ir.
+L. Desmet](https://distrinet.cs.kuleuven.be/people/lieven).
+The assistant for the thesis was [Dr. P. De Ryck](https://distrinet.cs.kuleuven.be/people/philippe).